Vito Dumas

+Dumas received countless accolades and honors throughout his illustrious nautical career.
+His expeditions garnered worldwide attention, gracing the pages of newspapers, magazines, and news programs, both within and beyond the maritime sphere.
+Furthermore, he was bestowed with the highest distinctions in various countries, and his legendary status was immortalized in popular songs, comic strips, and films.

+In recognition of his pioneering contributions to solo navigation, Vito Dumas was honored by the Cruising Club of America with the prestigious Blue Water Medal, awarded “Without Date”, the most esteemed recognition a sailor can receive.

+Even decades after his awe-inspiring journeys, Vito Dumas continues to be revered within the nautical community and remains an enduring figure of inspiration.
+His extraordinary achievements and unwavering spirit continue to captivate the imaginations of sailors and adventurers worldwide.

+Single-handed circunnavigation through the Roaring Forties.

 On 27 June 1942, while the world was in the depths of World War II, he set out on a single-handed circumnavigation of the Southern Ocean.
 He left Buenos Aires in June, sailing LEHG II, a 31-foot ketch an acronym representing "four names which marked my life".
 He had only the most basic and makeshift gear; he had no radio, for fear of being shot as a spy, and was forced to stuff his clothes with newspaper to keep warm.

 With only three landfalls, the legs of his trip were the longest that had been made by a single-hander, and in the most ferocious oceans on the Earth; but most of all, it was a powerful retort to a world which had chosen to divide itself by war.
 He recounted the experience in his book Los Cuarenta Bramadores: La Vuelta al Mundo Por la "Ruta Imposible" (Alone Through The Roaring Forties).

 He donated his boat to the Argentine Navy for training, but after a few years it was neglected, and was finally wrecked against a pier at the entrance of La Plata's port in 1966.
 A wealthy Argentine yachtsman paid to have it restored and donated it to the Argentina Naval Museum in Tigre, a coastal river town on a backwater of the River Plate.
 The LEHG II is now on display in Tigre, which is a short train ride from Buenos Aires.

 Dumas was the inspiration for an Argentine tango entitled Navegante, written by Jaime Yanin (music) and José Horacio Staffolani (lyrics).
 It was recorded in Buenos Aires on 5 August 1943 by the Orquesta típica of Carlos di Sarli, featuring Roberto Rufino on vocals.